VISARUN stamp

 Ivan Neudalimo working on the K67 kiosk wall

-Ivan Pezikov, working as #neudalimo, is a poet and artist who writes his own poems into public space as graffiti.
+Ivan Pezikov, working as #неудалимо / #neudalimo, is a poet and artist who writes his own poems into public space as graffiti.
+The pseudonym means “cannot be deleted.”
 His practice connects poetry readings, public interventions, the Homecoming immersive art exhibition in Yerevan, and the Film Text Laboratory at Kinoproba Film Festival.

 VRChat development